 Elevate to Leadership

-Encourage women in center to take leadership opportunities at the center – i.e. lead student, PhD candidate, IAC faculty.
+Encourage students in center to take leadership opportunities at the center – i.e. lead student, PhD candidate, IAC faculty.

 Encourage Active Participation

-Encourage women to speak up and be active participants.
+Encourage students to speak up and be active participants.
 Incorporate them in teaching, training, and mentoring.

-Validate views and encourage women to continue stepping up.
+Validate views and encourage students to continue stepping up.
 Enhance experiences by providing achievement goals and awards.

 Encourage networking with peers, colleague and management – traditional and non-traditional connectivity.